- Practice Areas

 In many cases, Daniel Brown is retained by his clients to assist them with securing counsel in the foreign jurisdiction and works alongside those lawyers to help solve their clients’ extradition problems.
 In some cases, if you are a Canadian citizen, he can even assist in making arrangements for you to serve any sentence imposed by a foreign court here in Canada.

 Given Daniel Brown's extensive knowledge of extradition law and procedure, he is often sought out by the media to comment on national and international stories on the subject.
-Recently, Daniel spoke with both CBC and CTV about two high profile extradition cases in the news.

 - CTV Canada AM, “Will Amanda Knox be extradited?”